virginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Fight a Traffic Ticket in Virginia

-• The name of the person involved in the record, unless said person is a juvenile
+• The name of the record subject, unless said person is a juvenile

-• The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+• The location or assumed location of the record or person involved, including information such as the city, county, or state that person resides in or was accused in.

 Is it Worth it To Fight a Traffic Ticket in Virginia?